-Poor workmanship and “being taken for a ride” were labelled top concerns with 46% worried they would get “ripped off”.
+Poor workmanship and “being taken for a ride” were labelled top concerns with 46 per cent worried they would get “ripped off”.

 Plumbers, carpenters and electricians were considered the most trustworthy with builders joining roofers at the bottom of the table.